An easy recipe for tender, flavorful oven beef back ribs. It’s not a quick recipe, but it’s truly easy, and the result is so very flavorful!

 Is this a healthy recipe?

 I believe it is.
-Red meat is very nutritious, and the claims that it can cause cancer are just claims – they haven’t been proven.
-This is not to say that you should eat it with abandon, displacing other foods.
+Red meat is very nutritious, and the claims that it unhealthy are just claims – they haven’t been proven.
+But this is not to say that you should eat it with abandon, displacing other foods.

 The best thing you can do to eat healthfully is to eat a wide variety of natural foods.
 So in addition to beef, it’s good to eat chicken, fish and seafood, eggs, dairy, nuts, and of course, vegetables and fruit.